 As the largest sports arena in Eugene, the Autzen Stadium is a must-see location on the campus.
-In addition to normal seating options, the venue also features the Autzen Stadium Sky Suites.
-These amazing suites offer fans a private kitchen, bathroom, viewing area, stadium catering, color televisions, and more.
-Whether you’re just there for one game or purchase season tickets, the Autzen Stadium on the University of Oregon campus can make you a Ducks fan for life!
+In addition to standard seating options, the venue also features the Autzen Stadium Sky Suites.
+These fantastic suites offer fans a private kitchen, bathroom, viewing area, stadium catering, color televisions, and more.

 See Related: Best Road Trips in the USA